Improving Software Quality

 C-style type casts.
 The error is detected because in C++, one should use the C++

-type cast operators rather than C-style casts (e.g. (int) value
+type cast operators rather than C-style casts (e.g. (int) value).
+This makes

 conversions more robust and better documented.
 For more details, you may read